greaselovely/HourGlass/README.md

-# EVLA Webcam Time-Lapse Video Creator
+# HourGlass - Webcam Timelapse System

 ## Overview
-This script automatically downloads images from the Expanded Very Large Array (EVLA) observatory webcam, generates a time-lapse video from these images, and adds a soundtrack to the video.
+HourGlass is a flexible and robust webcam timelapse system that automatically downloads images from any webcam URL, generates time-lapse videos from these images, and optionally adds soundtracks.
 The system features enhanced reliability, performance monitoring, and intelligent error handling.
-It runs continuously, capturing images at random intervals between 15 to 22 seconds, with advanced session recovery and exponential backoff for maximum uptime.
+It runs continuously, capturing images at configurable intervals, with advanced session recovery and exponential backoff for maximum uptime.

 ## Features

 ### Core Functionality
-- **Automated Image Downloads:** Downloads images from the EVLA observatory webcam
+- **Automated Image Downloads:** Downloads images from any configured webcam URL
 - **Duplicate Avoidance:** Uses SHA-256 hashing to prevent saving duplicate images
 - **Time-Lapse Video Creation:** Generates high-quality time-lapse videos from collected images
 - **Audio Track Addition:** Adds dynamic soundtracks to time-lapse videos